waigo/waigo/README.md

 Waigo is a flexible MVC framework for building scalable and maintainable web applications.

-Based on [koa](http://koajs.com), it provides a cleaner mechanism for asynchronous programming, removing the need for callbacks.
-Plus almost every aspect of the core framework can be easily extended or overridden.
+Based on [koa](http://koajs.com), it uses a clean mechanism for asynchronous programming, removing the need for callbacks.
+Almost every aspect of the core framework can be easily extended or overridden.

 _Waigo (and koa underneath it) makes extensive use of [ES6 Generators](http://tobyho.com/2013/06/16/what-are-generators/).
-It is important that you understand how they work if you wish to dig into the source code._
+It is important that you understand how they work if you wish to understand the source code._

 # Getting started